-- While chapter 7 will remain on your credit report for 10 years and chapter 13 will remain for 7 years, it will not take you a decade to reestablish your credit.
-An independent study has shown 96% of consumers were offered new credit within 1 year of declaring bankruptcy!
+- While chapter 7 will remain on your credit report for ten years, and chapter 13 will stay for seven years, it will not take you a decade to reestablish your credit.
+An independent study has shown 96% of consumers were offered new credit within one year of declaring bankruptcy!

 - I will never get credit again.
 False!
-While life after bankruptcy is no cake walk, this statement is flat out wrong!
-The most desired credit sought by my clients are new car loans, new credit cards and new mortgages.
+While life after bankruptcy is no cakewalk, this statement is flat out wrong!
+The most desired credit sought by my clients is new car loans, new credit cards, and new mortgages.
 The majority of my clients have told me they received a slew of credit card and car loan offers immediately upon receiving their discharge.
 Why?
-Because they are now a great credit risk!
+Because they are no longer a high credit risk!.
 They have relieved themselves from the tremendous financial burden which was weighing them down, now creating disposable income.
-Plus, they cannot file a new bankruptcy for a number of years.
+Plus, they cannot file a new bankruptcy for several years.
 I even know of one local car lender who will finance cars (at reasonable rates) immediately after the filing of a bankruptcy.

-Because credit scores are weighted more towards recent activity and not past mistakes, a consumer who pays his or her bills on time after the filing of a bankruptcy and conducts his financial affairs in a responsible way, should see an above average credit score within one year of filing a bankruptcy.
+Because credit scores are weighted more towards recent activity and not past mistakes, a consumer who pays his or her bills on time after the filing of a bankruptcy and responsibly conducts his financial affairs should see an above-average credit score within one year of filing a bankruptcy.
 The idea that filing a bankruptcy will condemn you to a life where you’re treated like a financial outcast and banished to years of credit exile is just not true!